ItamarRocha/ItamarRocha/README.md

 ### Welcome to my GitHub page

 ## About me:

+I am a Computational Science and Engineering Master's student at Harvard University.

-I like working on products and creating new stuff.
-Jack of all trades, master of none, but working on that.
+I like working on products, creating new things, and studying AI.

 I have a degree in Computer Engineering, and I like reading.